bizojs/bizo.dev/src/posts/creating-your-own-toast-notifications.md

 # Done

-Just like that, your project should now have a dark mode toggle!
-[Demo]()
+Just like that, your project should now have toast notifications!